Developer Guide

 Alternative implementation 2 (current choice): Creates new

-may result in change in link relationship, resulting in the creation of newContact
+EDeleteCommandandCEditCommandmay result in change in link relationship, resulting in the creation of newContactorEventobjects.

 - Pros: Less likely to have bugs.
 Works well with other commands like